Skip to main content

 • A design workshop brought together over 35 representatives from organisations in Cambridgeshire.
 They worked to establish essential criteria for recruiting commissioners and to come up with a list of potential commissioner candidates.

-The Delivery Group comprises of representatives from:
+The delivery group was comprised of representatives from:

 • Cambridge City Council